 In the case of non-radioactive labeling, different other means of labeling are used.
 There are two types.
 1) direct and 2) indirect labeling.
 In, direct labeling, enzyme reporters such as alkaline phosphatase are coupled directly to the DNA.
 However, an indirect way of labeling relies on the incorporation of a single nucleotide already attached to a label.
 Presently there are three types of labels used for this purpose.
 These are biotin, fluorescein, and digoxigenin.
 These molecules are linked to nucleotide covalently, using a carbon spacer arm of some atoms.

 Then specific binding protein is used as a bridge between nucleotide and reporter protein (enzyme).
 As, for example, biotin attached DNA fragment is recognized with very high affinity by streptavidin protein.
 Thus, this DNA fragment can be coupled with the reporter enzyme such as alkaline phosphatase.
 This is then detected based on a catalytic reaction of alkaline phosphatase.
 In these procedures, there is no need to use autoradiography, instead of which either colored products or light-producing reactions are analyzed.
 This phenomenon is called chemiluminescence.

 End Labeling of DNA Molecules

 However, 3′ end labeling is quite less complex as compared to that of the 5′ end labeling.
-In this case, a new dNTP already labeled with 32P or biotin labeled dNTP is added to the 3′ end of the DNA using terminal transferase enzyme.
+In this case, a new dNTP already labeled with 32P or biotin-labeled dNTP is added to the 3′ end of the DNA using the terminal transferase enzyme.
 Although, this method is simple but has a potential problem.
 Because, new nucleotide added to the existing DNA sequence alters the DNA sequence, which may affect its hybridization with the target sequence.
-All these labeling makes easy for gene probe designing that is an essential step of detection of the DNA fragments and their analysis.
+All these labelings make it easy for gene probe designing which is an essential step of detection of the DNA fragments and their analysis.